KotaTakeda/enkf_ensemble_downsizing/README.md

 ## Notes

 - This repository requires a **Cython build**.
-- Only the Lorenz 96 right-hand side is used; the Jacobian is not required.
-- Lyapunov exponents are computed in the [separate repository](https://github.com/KotaTakeda/lyapunov).

 ---

 ## License

-MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.